narayananpalani/emoji-rest-web-services/README.md

 On macOS or Linux:

     ./mvnw spring-boot:run

+Note:
+In case of error such as maven failures like ClassNotFoundException, build wrapper accordingly.
+E.g:

+    Error: Could not find or load main class org.apache.maven.wrapper.MavenWrapperMain Caused by: java.lang.ClassNotFoundException: org.apache.maven.wrapper.MavenWrapperMain

+please use the command to rectify:

+    mvn -N io.takari:maven:wrapper

 Then you can use an HTTP client tool to call the web services.
 Examples using `curl`: